Bringing History to Life

 Do you ever wonder what kind of garden early American Settlers and Colonists created?
-Or maybe you dream of lush lilacs and boisterous begonias?
-Do you envision pathways lined with pansies or row upon row of rhododendron?
+Maybe you dream of lush lilacs and boisterous begonias.
+You envision pathways lined with pansies or rows of rhododendron.
 I hate to crush your luscious dreams, but in the earliest days of America’s founding, gardens were fairly small and extremely practical.

 Early settlers simply planted to survive.
 Often everyone had the same basic spread: vegetables for food and herbs for flavor and medicine.

-Since there was no such thing as a “seed store” until well after the Revolutionary War, folks had to take care to ration what they had and protect young seedlings from the elements.
-Most often, gardeners would sprout seeds indoors so that the odds of seeds maturing into fruit-bearing plants were much better.
+Since there was no such thing as a “seed store” until well after the Revolutionary War, folks had to carefully ration what they had and protect young seedlings from the elements.
+Most often, gardeners would sprout seeds indoors to improve the odds of seeds maturing into fruit-bearing plants.

-Beans are actually little dried seeds.
+Beans are actually little, dried seeds.
 All you need to do is put them in some water and watch them sprout.
 As varied in color and size as they are in flavor, beans are packed with protein, carbohydrates, vitamins, and minerals and were a common dish at colonial tables.
-For more info on sprouting and planting beans, click here.

 As many of you know (I only recently learned this), oak trees come from acorns.
 Isn’t that crazy?!
 Oaks are remarkably easy to sprout, grow, and maintain indoors in the early stages.
 Because of its prolific growth in North America and its sturdy, long-lasting nature, oak was a common wood for the colonials to use for building.